PIC microcontrollers: PIC18

-The RAM space is 12 bits, addressed using a 4-bit bank select register and an 8-bit offset in each instruction.
+The RAM space is 12 bits, addressed using a 4-bit bank select register (BSR) and an 8-bit offset in each instruction.
 An additional "access" bit in each instruction selects between bank 0 (a=0) and the bank selected by the BSR (a=1).

 A 1-level stack is also available for the STATUS, WREG and BSR registers.
 They are saved on every interrupt, and may be restored on return.
 If interrupts are disabled, they may also be used on subroutine call/return by setting the s bit (appending ", FAST" to the instruction).

 The auto increment/decrement feature was improved by removing the control bits and adding four new indirect registers per FSR.
-Depending on which indirect file register is being accessed it is possible to postdecrement, postincrement, or preincrement FSR; or form the effective address by adding W to FSR.
+Depending on which indirect file register is being accessed, it is possible to postdecrement, postincrement, or preincrement FSR; or form the effective address by adding W to FSR.

 In more advanced PIC18 devices, an "extended mode" is available which makes the addressing even more favorable to compiled code: